exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   round with the given `state_hash`.
 - If:

-  - we have formed +2/3 `Precommit`
+  - we have formed +2/3 `Precommit` for the same round and `propose_hash`.
   - we know this proposal
   - we know all of its transactions

 - Then:

-  - Execute the block, if it has not yet been executed.
+  - Execute the proposal, if it has not yet been executed.
-  - Make sure that our `state_hash` coincides with the `state_hash` of the majority.
+  - Check that our `state_hash` coincides with the `state_hash` of the majority.
   - Proceed to **COMMIT** for this block.

 - Else: